Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made! I’m never going to make it any other way!

 Can I use a food processor or a regular blender to make this?

 I am not sure how this would turn out in a basic blender, without the help of a high-speed blender.
 I haven’t tried it that way.
-However, I suspect it won’t grind it as finely and that is what I believe makes the Vitamix almond milk the creamiest almond milk.
+However, I suspect a basic blender won’t grind the raw almonds as finely and that is what I believe makes the Vitamix almond milk the creamiest almond milk.
 If you read my post about the Almond Cow, you’ll see that I felt like theirs was a bit gritty and that may be because it isn’t such a powerful blender like the Vitamix.

 Can I use almond butter instead of soaking almonds?